← Back to Bands

 Album: ...And Justice for All (1988)

-One is one of the clearest examples of Metallica’s gift for tension and release.
-It begins quietly and emotionally before building into one of the most explosive climaxes in their catalogue, mirroring the song’s deeply unsettling lyrical subject matter.
+One is one of Metallica’s greatest examples of tension and release.
+It begins with clean guitar and a haunting atmosphere before building into one of the most intense endings in their catalogue.

 Album: Ride the Lightning (1984)